Homemade Creamy Chocolate Banana Popsicles

 Use Natural Peanut Butter for Healthy Fats

-To keep these popsicles healthy and baby-approved, use natural, unsweetened peanut butter.
-It adds a creamy richness and healthy fats, which are great for growing toddlers and babies.
+To keep these popsicles healthy and toddler-approved, use natural, unsweetened peanut butter.
+It adds a creamy richness and healthy fats, which are great for growing toddlers.
 Make sure the peanut butter doesn’t contain added sugar or salt.
 If you’re concerned about allergies, you can easily swap it out for almond butter or sunflower seed butter — both are great alternatives.

 Blend Until Completely Smooth